mikegioia/libremail/sync/README.md

 The database name is a configuration option, so if you'd like to change this to be something other than `libremail`, feel free to use anything.

+#### 1.1 `max_allowed_packet` (MariaDB/MySQL)

+Because of the amount of data that may be written to SQL (long email message text) a configuration setting needs to be enabled for MySQL databases allowing a larger packet size to be sent in a query.
+To do this, add the following line to your SQL config file:

+    [mysqld]
+    max_allowed_pack = 500M

+You don't have to use 500MB as your packet size, but anything 16MB or higher is advised.

 ### 2. Configure the Application

 Configuration options are saved in `config/default.ini`. **Do not modify this